The Air League Innovators Challenge

 Aviation’s impact on climate change has in recent years become highly contentious and the aerospace industry has put a vast amount of technological expertise into tackling the problem.
 There has been a focus on engines, airframes, systems and materials to reduce aircraft weight and fuel burn.
 In addition to this, alternative fuel types have been developed with the ultimate aim of a carbon net zero aviation industry.
 In this challenge, we’d like you to examine technologies that could deliver carbon neutral fuels to aviation.
 To find out more, download the competition pack below.

 The Design Challenge – 5-day residential engineering scholarship course at Cranfield University sponsored by Aston Martin and British Airways.
+Taking Place Easter Break 2021.

 The Technology Challenge – 1-week work placement with an aerospace company.